About This Drug

 - Weight gain of 5 pounds in one week (fluid retention)

 - Lasting loss of appetite or rapid weight loss of five pounds in a week

 - Flu-like symptoms: fever, headache, muscle and joint aches, and fatigue (low energy, feeling weak)

 - A new rash or a rash that is not relieved by prescribed medicines

 - Pain that does not go away or is not relieved by prescribed medicine

 - If you think you may be pregnant

 - Pregnancy warning: This drug can have harmful effects on the unborn baby.
-Women of child bearing potential should use effective methods of birth control during your cancer treatment and for at least 4 months after treatment.
+Women of childbearing potential should use effective methods of birth control during your cancer treatment and for at least 4 months after treatment.
+Men (including those who have had a successful vasectomy) with female partners of childbearing potential should use condoms during your cancer treatment and for at least 4 months after your cancer treatment.
 Effective non-hormonal methods of birth control should be used if taking trametinib in combination with dabrafenib.
 Birth control pills (oral contraceptives) may not be effective with dabrafenib.
 Let your doctor know right away if you think you may be pregnant.

 - Breastfeeding warning: It is not known if this drug passes into breast milk.
-For this reason, women should not breast feed during treatment or for 4 months after treatment because this drug may enter the breast milk and cause harm to a breast feeding baby.
+For this reason, women should not breastfeed during treatment or for 1 month after treatment because this drug may enter the breast milk and cause harm to a breastfeeding baby.

 - Fertility warning: In women, this drug may affect your ability to have children in the future.
 Talk with your doctor or nurse if you plan to have children.
 Ask for information on egg banking.